 The affected families want to sow their crops in the fields as quickly as possible.
 Welthungerhilfe provides them with seed and agricultural tools to enable them to do so.
 “However, the level of hunger is currently so high that there is a risk that people will eat the seed instead of sowing it in the fields for the next harvest in the autumn.
 That is why they must first receive food to eat.
 Only then can we distribute seed”, explains Kerstin Bandsom, regarding the difficult situation on the ground.
 Some of the roads are now passable again, but they still cannot take heavy goods vehicles, so aid workers also face severe logistical challenges.
 It has already become clear that the people affected by the cyclone, including people in Malawi and Zimbabwe, will be dependent on outside assistance for some time to come.

 Welthungerhilfe is appealing for donations under the keyword “Cyclone Idai".

-Kerstin Bandsom is available for interviews in Germany, and Emergency Assistance Coordinator, Arjan Ottens, can be contacted by mobile phone in Mozambique.
+Kerstin Bandsom is available for interviews in Germany, and Emergency Response Director, Arjan Ottens, can be contacted by mobile phone in Mozambique.

 User note: Please note that the pictures may only be used in a Welthungerhilfe context and may not be passed on to third parties.
 Images must bear the credit copyright "Photographer"/Welthungerhilfe.
 No long-term archiving.
 Please delete pictures after use!